-Watch Your Drinks – By not ordering an alcoholic beverage, you’ve saved yourself a considerable number of calories.
+By not ordering an alcoholic beverage, you’ve saved yourself many calories.
 Try sipping iced tea sweetened with a noncaloric sweetener, a diet soft drink, or water with lemon.
 You’ll be glad you did when you look at the calorie savings.

 Few Americans are getting the 7-9 servings of fruits and vegetables recommended for optimal health.
 Plus, by avoiding the starch, you’ll be cutting your caloric and carbohydrate load.